Leading Car Insurance Providers in Ottawa

-- Third-Party Liability Coverage: This includes costs for injuries and damage you cause to others, including recouping legal expenses when you’re sued.
+- Third-Party Liability: This coverage will cover costs for injuries and damage you cause to others, including recouping legal expenses if you’re sued.

-- Uninsured Automobile Coverage: If you’re injured, or an uninsured driver kills someone, or it’s a hit-and-run, you or your family members are covered.
+- Uninsured Automobile Coverage: If you’re injured or killed by an uninsured driver, or it’s a hit-and-run, you or your family are covered.

 Did you know?